jina-ai/finetuner/docs/2_step_by_step/2_6_start_finetune.md

 During fine-tuning,
 the run status changes from:
-1. CREATED: the `Run` has been created and submitted to the job queue.
+1. CREATED: the {class}`~finetuner.run.Run` has been created and submitted to the job queue.
 2. STARTED: the job is in progress
 3. FINISHED: the job finished successfully, model has been sent to cloud storage.
 4. FAILED: the job failed, please check the logs for more details.